TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

   def executionContext: F[ExecutionContext]
 }
 ```

 which has exactly the `MonadReader` semantics we discussed above.
 Note that the
-execution shifts back to the threadpool defined by `Async#executionContext`, rather
+execution shifts back to the threadpool defined by `Async#executionContext`.
-than a non-local jump to the threadpool belonging to some implicit `ContextShift`.

-Also note that `Async[IO].executionContext` in `IOApp` will give us a handle to the
+Also note that `Async[IO].executionContext` in `IOApp` will give us a handle to
-compute pool without the `WithContext` machinery.
+the compute pool without the `WithContext` machinery.

 ### Blocking